The Scalpers Edge

 Risk Management: A clear exit strategy is vital in scalping.
 This includes having a clear exit strategy for unsuccessful trades and using stop losses as a safety net.

-Reading the Market: While some scalpers use indicators like RSI or ROC, the most successful scalpers rely on reading raw price movements.
+Reading the Market: While some use indicators like RSI or ROC, the most successful scalpers rely on reading raw price movements.
 Indicators, if used, are more of a filter rather than a primary decision-making tool.

-Scalpers must be prepared to take quick losses to avoid significant downturns.
+You must be prepared to take quick losses to avoid significant downturns.
 They need to have a firm trade idea and a clear exit strategy in case the trade doesn’t go as planned.

 Conclusion